 Score 5 or higher on the IB Higher Level Examination in English Literature (formerly known as Higher Level English Language A1 exam)

 Score 6 or higher on the IB Standard Level Examination in English Literature (formerly known as Standard Level English Language A1 exam)

 Submit photocopies of the original score, certified by the applicant's home university, international office or the UC Study Center along with your UCEAP application.

 Some UC campuses may require additional English-language placement testing on arrival for applicants admitted to their campuses.

 Select a major (specialized field of study) at UC

-UC offers a wide range of undergraduate-degree majors.
+UC offers a wide range of undergraduate programs.
 Although UCEAP Reciprocal Exchange students are not registered in UC degree programs, you must select a major for your studies while at UC.
 Your UC major might be different from your home university major, but it should reflect your primary academic interests while on the Exchange.